 The City should not be accessing my property the same as other properties, why are they?

 The assessment of your property is actually done by the Township, specifically the Township Assessor.
 Naperville is made up of parts from five townships, Naperville, Lisle, Wheatland, DuPage and Milton.

 The county actually determines what you property taxes will be depending on the accessed value of your property and the tax levies passed by the government taxing bodies for your property.
 Naperville is made up of parts of two counties, Dupage and Will.

 The city only controls the levy, which for Naperville's 2021 budget is around $55 millions.
 The city’s targeted property tax rate for the last couple of years has been 0.6870.
 Your actual rate maybe higher or lower depends on what if any adjustments were applied.
 For most Naperville property owners this is around 10% of their property tax bill.

 So city council members can do nothing about your property assessment, its amount or how it is determined.
 That is totally controlled by your township accessor and any appeals are heard and reviewed by the county.

 Should Naperville approve the Nokia Residental development (PUD)?

 This 67 acre lot with its proposed 240 residential units would be the larges residential PUD on the North side of Naperville in years.
 It has the potential of adding 1% to the city’s residential property tax base.
-This property should be incorporated and granted the zoning needed to make this PUD happen.
-I know some people in the area have gotten use to using this land as they pleased but they do not have a right to access this land and showing their appreciation to the current owner by trying to stop this sell and development is not what I would call an neighborly thank you.
+This property should be incorporated and granted the zoning needed to make development possible.
+I know some people in the area have gotten use to using this land as they pleased but they do not have a right to access this land and showing their appreciation to the current owner by trying to stop development is not what I would call a neighborly thank you.